Choose to help your people Spring Forward!

 Nobody ever washes a rental car.

 So, it is about choice.
+Put them to work!

 This kind of interactive discussion can be held at the front-line worker level or even among the top management team, although workplace realities would suggest that the people pushing the wagon know a lot more about the realities and problems than the wagon pullers.